netwerk-digitaal-erfgoed/dataset-register/README.md

 ### Automate registrations

-If you want to automate dataset descriptions registrations by connecting your (collection management) application to the Register, please see the [HTTP API documentation](https://datasetregister.netwerkdigitaalerfgoed.nl/api).
+If you want to automate dataset descriptions registrations by connecting your (collection management) application to the Dataset Register, please see the [HTTP API documentation](https://datasetregister.netwerkdigitaalerfgoed.nl/api).

 ## Run the application